Skip to main content

 • High-quality camera

-• It can be customized with prescription lenses
+• Can be customized with prescription lenses

 Cons